 1001 Monroe Street – Former home of E. Barbour Hutchison at 1001 Monroe Street in Herndon.
 (Bright MLS)

 Edwin Barbour Hutchison Jr. - Lt.
 E. Barbour Hutchison Jr. (Herndon Historical Society)

 The Herndon Historical Society was founded in 1971.
 Its purpose, as stated in the Society's constitution, is “…to bring together those people interested in history, and especially in the history of the Herndon, Virginia, area.”

-The Society established a museum in conjunction with the Town’s centennial celebration in 1976.
-The museum, which is open from noon to 3PM on Sundays, is located in Herndon’s historic train depot adjacent to the WO&D trail in the heart of the downtown.
+The Society established a museum in conjunction with the Town’s centennial celebration in 1979.
+The museum, which is open from noon to 3PM on Sundays March through mid-December, is located in Herndon’s historic train depot adjacent to the WO&D trail in the heart of the downtown.
 The museum contains an array of materials and collectables that illustrate the life, conditions, events, and activities of Herndon and the surrounding area.